Christisn-J/Christisn-J/README.md

 - Scientific software development in C++ and Python
 - Numerical simulation and scientific computing
+- Scientific data analysis and visualization
 - Computer vision and image processing
+- Database applications and SQL
-- Scientific data analysis and visualization
+- Automation and workflow development
 - Physics-based modeling and algorithm development
 <!-- - High-performance computing and parallel computing (HPC, CUDA, MPI, OpenMP) -->
 <!-- - Machine learning and deep learning (PyTorch) -->